 In the early days of the web there were not many considerations when planning a new site.
 You would simply write your content in HTML, style your site in CSS, and publish.
 These days we want more from a website.
 Complex capabilities such as secure logins, rotating graphics, shopping carts and database handling.
 To handle all of these requirements, we’ve created a new class of software called “Content Management Systems” or CMS for short.
 When you’re planning a new website there’s many different CMS available and it can be challenging to know which one you should use for your project.
 Developer opinions on this subject vary, however I am going to tell you that for most web projects, especially hobby blogs, business and non-profit websites, WordPress is the best choice.
 Here are the top 5 reasons.

 There are lots of “plugins” and “applications” being sold to people these days which perform this step but they are not necessary.
-All you need is an .htaccess file if you’re using Apache or one of it’s variants, or a few lines of code in your Nginx configuration if you’re using the Nginx webserver, and you’ll be good to go.
+All you need is a small configuration edit.
+This works for both Apache and Nginx.